unately/uBingo/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See the [`LICENSE`](https://github.com/Unately/uBingo/blob/master/LICENSE.txt) for more information.